 The types used for the model interface shall be Std_Logic and Std_Logic_Vector from the IEEE.Std_Logic_1164 package, no other types are allowed for digital signals.
-In the case of analog signals, the Real type is suggested until the analog VHDL standard has been established.
+In the case of analog signals, the Real type is suggested.

 Pull-up and pull-down on inputs and outputs shall be correctly modelled; the IEEE.Std_Logic_1164 values 'L' and 'H' on an input shall result in the same simulation response as the values '0' and '1', respectively.
 The IEEE.Std_Logic_1164 values 'L', 'H' and 'W' shall only appear on outputs having weak drivers for those states.